chineidu/batch-process/TUTORIALS.md

 ## Different Ways of Invoking Tasks

-1) Using `.delay()` method: This is the simplest way to invoke a task.
-It sends the task to the queue for execution and returns an `AsyncResult` object without waiting for the task to complete.
+1) Using `.delay()` method:
+   - This is the simplest way to invoke a task.
+   - It sends the task to the queue for execution and returns an `AsyncResult` object without waiting for the task to complete.

    ```py
    my_task.delay(arg1,arg2, kwarg1=kwarg1, kwarg2=kwarg2)
    ```

-2) Using `apply_async()` method: This sends the task to the queue for execution and returns an `AsyncResult` object.
-It provides more control over task execution.
+2) Using `apply_async()` method:
+   - This sends the task to the queue for execution and returns an `AsyncResult` object.
+   - It provides more control over task execution.

    ```py
    my_task.apply_async(args=[arg1, arg2], kwargs={'kwarg1': kwarg1}, countdown=10)
    ```

-3) Using `send_task()` method: This sends the task to the queue for execution by `name`.
-Ideal when the sender doesn't have the task code loaded, or when working across services.
+3) Using `send_task()` method:

+   - This sends the task to the queue for execution by `name`.
+   - This is used when the task is not imported in the module.

    ```py
    from celery import send_task